-The New Labor Forum has a bi-weekly newsletter on current topics in labor, curated by the some of the most insightful scholars and activists in the labor world today.
+The New Labor Forum has a monthly newsletter on current topics in labor, curated by the some of the most insightful scholars and activists in the labor world today.
 Check out some highlights from the latest edition below.

 Table of Contents

 - Crisis, Creativity, and a Labor Movement Revival / Erica Smiley, New Labor Forum